to help grow your business the right way.

 Spend time thinking about your company’s identity.
 Clearly define what makes you special.
 What are your competitors doing?
 Is there a service gap that you can fill?
-Is there a niche market that you specialize in and are viewed as the experts?
-Figure out what makes sense for your business, establish strong branding to support it and make sure your entire team and your clients understand it and appreciate it.
+Is there a niche market that you specialize in and are viewed as the expert in?
+Figure out what makes sense for your business, establish strong branding to support it, and make sure your entire team and your clients understand and appreciate it.

 Trying to be everything to everyone is a recipe for failure.
 Diversification makes sense to reduce risk, but only up to a point.
 A $2 million distributor trying to compete against 4imprint will struggle, so why even go there.
 If your clients are finding products elsewhere and then just asking you for a quote, you haven’t added any value and will be in that race to the bottom with a low price.
 Find clients that appreciate the value you deliver and make sure you charge for it!

-If you want consistent growth of sales and profits, you’ll likely need strategic help in areas like technology, vendor relations and knowledge
+If you want consistent growth of sales and profits you’ll need strategic help in areas like technology, vendor relations and knowledge.

 You can make strategic improvements that will help you grow.
 Implementing integrated technology solutions can bring efficiency improvements by simplifying processes and reducing time spent on administrative functions.
 Developing relationships or entering into group buying scenarios can offer significant financial benefits for business owners.
 And peer groups provide a forum to learn from industry leaders who have been in your shoes.
 And you don’t have to give up control of your business to acquire these benefits!

 Once you grow to $2 - $3 million in annual sales, you’ll likely need different technology to grow to that next level of success.
 You survived the lack of integrated systems when you were smaller by having more staff who worked more hours to make up for this inherent inefficiency.
-But that won’t allow you to scale profits as you continue to grow.
+You survived it, but that won’t allow you to scale profits as you continue to grow.

 Several options are available, but you’ll find most technology in our industry is geared to the masses - smaller distributors selling under $1 million per year.
 Look for options that suit your needs today and down the road.
-Check references – speak to distributors larger than you and ask the tough questions.
-Changing technology is hard, so you need to make the right choice the first time.
+Check references!
+Speak to distributors larger than you and ask the tough questions.
+Changing technology is hard, so be sure to make the right choice the first time.

 Larger firms need advanced features such as: